-- a.(iv) \\During extended construction and maintenance operationsOperations, the Operator shall, at convenient places within the Oil and Gas Well Site, provide fly-proof outside toilets, which shall be maintained in a sanitary condition.- Toilets shall not be permitted in any water reservoir area and shall not be permitted where they may pollute a water supply.- - (vi)(d) Drainage and Stormwater Management. - a.(i) \\\\Drainage.-\ Operations shall comply with all applicable Citystate and local drainage requirements and standards.-\ - a.
-Stormwater Management.
-Any application for an Oil and Gas Permit shall include a description of the manner in which stormwater will be managed in accordance with City regulations.
-Operations, including the construction and use of access roads, well sites, pipelines and storage areas for equipment and materials, shall meet all stormwater management, erosion control and pollution prevention requirements of the Colorado Department of Public Health and Environment and the City. - (6) Nuisances. - (ii) Stormwater Management.
-All stormwater management shall comply with state and local requirements and standards. - (9) Nuisance Standards. - (a) Odor/Dust Containment.- Operations shall be conducted in such a manner that odors and dust to do not constitute a nuisance or hazard to public health, safety, welfare and the environment.- All Operations shall use the best available technologies that are technically and economically practicable to control odor and dust.
+- (ii) Stormwater Management.
+All stormwater management shall comply with state and local requirements and standards. - (9) Nuisance Standards. - (a) Odor/Dust Containment.-\ Operations shall be conducted in such a manner that odors and dust to do not constitute a nuisance or hazard to public health, safety, welfare and the environment.-\ All Operations shall use the best available technologies that are technically and economically practicable to control odor and dust.
 If deemed necessary and reasonable, the City may require additional mitigation efforts at any point during Operations. - (b) Noise Impacts. - (b)(i) Operations shall be conducted in such a manner that noise does not constitute a nuisance or hazard to public health, safety, welfare and the environment.
 All Operations shall use the best available technologies that are technically and economically practicable to control noise.
-If deemed necessary and reasonable, the City may require additional mitigation efforts at any point during Operations.

-- (i) At a minimum, sound emission levels shall not exceed COGCC standards. - (i) Operators may be required to provide for additional noise mitigation based on the following site specific characteristics: - Nature and proximity of adjacent development (design, location, use); - a.
-Prevailing weather patterns, including wind directions; - a.
-Type and intensity of the noise emitted; and - a.
-Vegetative cover on or adjacent to the site or topography. - (i) Based on the foregoing, one or more of the following additional noise abatement measures may be required: - Acoustically insulated housing or covers enclosing any motor or engine; - a.
-Screening of the Oil and Gas Well Site or specific noise-emitting equipment by a wall or landscaping; - Solid wall of acoustically insulating material surrounding all or part of the Operation; - a.
-A noise management plan specifying the hours of maximum noise and the type, frequency and level of noise emitted; - Use of electric-powered motors and pumping systems; and - a.
-Construction of buildings or other enclosures where Operations create noise and visual impacts that cannot otherwise be mitigated due to proximity, density or intensity of adjacent land use.
+If deemed necessary and reasonable, the City may require additional mitigation efforts at any point during Operations. - (i) At a minimum, sound emission levels shall not exceed COGCC standards. - (i) Operators may be required to provide for additional noise mitigation based on the following site specific characteristics: - c.
+Nature and proximity of adjacent development (design, location, use); - d.
+Prevailing weather patterns, including wind directions; - e.
+Type and intensity of the noise emitted; and - f.
+Vegetative cover on or adjacent to the site or topography. - (ii) Based on the foregoing, one or more of the following additional noise abatement measures may be required: - g.
+Acoustically insulated housing or covers enclosing any motor or engine; - h.
+Screening of the Oil and Gas Well Site or specific noise-emitting equipment by a wall or landscaping;

-- (ii) The Operator shall comply with all provisions of COGCC Rule 802 on Noise Abatement, as may be amended from time to time.
+- i.
+Solid wall of acoustically insulating material surrounding all or part of the Operation; - j.
+A noise management plan specifying the hours of maximum noise and the type, frequency and level of noise emitted; - k.
+Use of electric-powered motors and pumping systems; and - I. Construction of buildings or other enclosures where Operations create noise and visual impacts that cannot otherwise be mitigated due to proximity, density or intensity of adjacent land use. - (ii) The Operator shall comply with all provisions of COGCC Rule 802 on Noise Abatement, as may be amended from time to time.
 The maximum permissible noise levels to be applied under Rule 802 shall be, other than during pad construction at the Well Sites, the greater of: (i) the levels set forth for the land use type of "Residential/Agricultural/Rural" under Rule 802 if measurements are taken at 1,000 ft. from the sound walls at the Well Site; or (ii) 4 dB(A) higher than baseline ambient sound measured at 1,000 ft. from the sound walls at the Well Site.
 During pad construction at the Well Sites, noise levels shall not exceed those produced by the construction of a typical residential or commercial development. - (iii) Operators may be required to provide for additional noise mitigation as described in the BMP Document.

-(7)(10) Traffic - Standards.
+(7)(10) Traffic.
+Standards.